MontiCore/montiarc/docs/GettingStarted/ElevatorSystem/Simulating.md

 <!-- (c) https://github.com/MontiCore/monticore -->
-# Simulating The System
+# Simulating the System

 To simulate the system, we can use the Gradle run task like before.
-But since we use the command line to interact with the system, we need to edit the Gradle build file.
-While we are at it, we can also set the main class to the deployment elevator system class.
+To make life easier, we can also set the main class to the deployment elevator system class.

 === "build.gradle.kts"
     ```kotlin
     application {
-      mainClass.set("elevator.DeployElevatorSystem")
-    }

-    val run by tasks.getting(JavaExec::class) {
-      standardInput = System.`in`
+      mainClass.set("elevator.DeployRestElevatorSystem")
     }
     ```